Rookout/deployment-examples/aws-lambda-java/README.md

 ## Rookout Integration Explained

-There are XXXX simple steps to integrate Rookout into your existing Java application for an [agentless] setup:
+There are 3 simple steps to integrate Rookout into your existing Java application for an [agentless] setup:

 1. Add gradle dependencies
 	```